That elusive target audience. Who are they? Where are they? And more importantly, how can you find them?

 Don’t miss the rest of this post if you want to find out how…

-But first, let’s talk about exactly what we mean by target audience.
+But first, let’s talk about exactly what we mean by the target audience.

 What is a target audience?

-A target audience is the group of people you want to buy/use/read/share, etc. your product or offering.
+A target audience is the group of people you want to buy/use/read/share, etc. your product or offer.

 Let’s say you sell hearing aids and you’re putting together an ad campaign to promote your product.

-You want these ads to be seen by the right people, AKA your target audience, or the people who are likely to be interested in it.
+You want these ads to be seen by the right people, AKA your target audience, or the people who are likely to be interested in them.